 Skirting, often known as baseboards, is an essential element in interior design and construction.
 It is the narrow strip of material placed along the bottom of interior walls, covering the joint between the wall and the floor.
 While skirting may seem like a minor detail, it plays a significant role in enhancing the appearance of a room while also serving practical functions.
-Traditionally, skirting was used to hide imperfections and gaps where the wall meets the floor.
-However, modern skirting boards have evolved into design elements that add character, style, and functionality to interiors.

 The primary purpose of skirting is protection.
 Walls are highly vulnerable to damage from furniture, vacuum cleaners, and daily foot traffic.
 Skirting boards act as a barrier, preventing scratches, chips, or scuffs on the lower parts of the wall.
 At the same time, skirting makes cleaning easier by covering gaps that would otherwise collect dust and dirt.